Please note the expanded spending guidelines (described below) allowing for remote/virtual research in 2021.

 CLAS Tinker Field Research Grant awardees shall:

-- conduct a schedule of full-time research as described in the application for the duration of the award period
+- conduct a schedule of full-time research as described in the application for the duration of the award period if they are going to the field

 - itemized expense report supported by receipts

-- 2–4-page narrative report of field activities
+- 2–4-page narrative report of award activities

-- 3–5 photographs of research trip
+- 3–5 photographs of research trip (if one was taken)

 - acknowledge the support of the Center for Latin American Studies and the Tinker Foundation in any publication, film, or other product resulting from supported research